Kenneth-Gollaher/CS-360-Mobile-Architect-Programming-8-3-Journal/README.md

 #####

 ### In what specific component from your mobile app were you particularly successful in demonstrating your knowledge, skills, and experience?
 ##### Overall, the whole project was a new experience and I have gained a better understanding of Android Studio and the mobile app design process.
 The components within the project that I had more knowledge in was creating classes for the different functions within the app.
+With extensive research, I was able to incorporate the best industry techniques within my code.